Haesindang Park, Korea

 Legend has it, once upon a time, a young virgin found herself stranded on rocks out in the ocean while her lover fished.
 She was swept away by a sudden storm and drowned.
 After that, the fish supply all but vanished.
 There were no fish left to catch and the fisherman blamed the tragic incident.
 Their desperation inspired the creation of phallic statues hoping that would please the woman who lost her life to the tumultuous waters.
 They believed she made the sea absent of fish.
 Miraculously, fish began to return and they continued to build the statutes and hold ceremonies in honor of her spirit.

 It amazed me how gorgeous the gardens and landscaping were.
-The upkeep was meticulous and beautiful.
-I couldn’t get pass how strange it seemed to have equally as carefully crafted and perfectly placed penises everywhere, especially one that waves…
+The upkeep was meticulous.
+I couldn’t get past how strange it seemed to have equally as carefully crafted and perfectly placed penises everywhere, especially one that waves…

 Bye bye, Haesindang Park, that was super weird.